 About 1 out of 2 cases of hearing loss in babies are due to genetic causes.2 However, there are also environmental causes — 25% or more of hearing loss in babies is due to “environmental” causes including maternal infections during pregnancy and complications after birth.3

 Hearing loss in children can be common due to a build up of fluid in the ear, also known as ‘glue ear’.
-This condition isn’t always treated and will be based on your GPs decision as to whether they think it can clear up on its own.
+This condition isn’t always treated and will be based on your medical professional's decision as to whether they think it can clear up on its own.
 If not, treatment will be given and it should be back to normal within three months.

 To find out more information on hearing and ear health, head to our hearing hub.